 The perception of brightness can be equally as important as the actual intensity of the light source.
 People with migraine often have a lower threshold for light and light-related pain when compared to those without the condition.
 In fact, it has been shown headaches and pain can be caused by light that registers between 500 and 1000 lux, which is similar to the brightness of a cloudy day.
 Those without migraine reported light becoming too bright at 23,000 lux—the equivalent of a sunny, cloudless day.(5)

 Fluorescent lights can cause or trigger headaches and migraines as well as make someone simply feel ill as a result of prolonged exposure.
-In addition to the high amount of blue light it emits, fluorescent lighting also displays an invisible flicker that is imperceptible to the human eye but is still detected by the brain.
+In addition to the high amount of blue light it emits, fluorescent lighting also displays an invisible pulsing that is imperceptible to the human eye but is still detected by the brain.
 The fact is these lights flicker at a rate of 100 to 20,000 times per second as part of their operational make-up.
-Sensitivity to this flicker is so common it has been termed, “fluorescent sickness,” and those that experience migraine seem to be particularly susceptible.
+Sensitivity to this pulsing is so common it has been termed, “fluorescent sickness,” and those that experience migraine seem to be particularly susceptible.
 In fact, one study showed that this type of lighting doubled the headache frequency of workers.(7) Its cost effectiveness and energy efficiency have made fluorescents the preferred lighting for many offices, stores, schools, and businesses.

 Light that reflects off of snow or water as well as car headlights have also been a frequent trigger for those who are prone to migraine attacks.
 Flashing strobe lights are another common issue as well as lighting that produces repetitive patterns.
 One study assessed 180 people to determine common external triggers of migraines and found that flickering light, repetitive patterns and stripes, and contrasting light and shade were all frequent factors.(8) For these reasons, activities such as attending sporting events, concerts, and movies can be particularly difficult for a person with migraine.